 Step into the station building at Haaksbergen and you will already experience the atmosphere of bygone times.
 It is here where you buy your train ticket, and where you meet the passengers of the past.
 In and around the station there is a lot to be seen, such as the workshop and the goods shed.
 Do you have questions about the working of a steam boiler, or would your child like to fill a bucket with locomotive coal?
 Just ask the steam depot assistant.
 In the station good shed you may buy coffee, tea, cake and lemonade, while our little shop sells some nice souvenirs.

 Next to the level crossing at Boekelo there is a little wooden cabin where you may buy tickets from the local station master.
 He may show you the way to the museum depot housing the largest part of the locomotives and coaches which are awaiting restoration.
 This may give you an idea how much work there is still to be done, before an engine or coach may return into service.
-For the children there is a big bouncy castle in the shape of a steam locomotive, and there is a big model railway as well.
+For the children there is a special cabin with a play-area, and there is a big model railway as well.

 This halt used to serve the national AKZO salt works, which are now located at nearby Hengelo.
 The halt with a passing loop and island platform lies between the stations of Haaksbergen and Boekelo.
 On busier days with a higher frequency this halt allows for train crossings.